distrinet-emu/distrinet-emu.github.io/installation.md

 ### Check the configuration directory
 You should have a new folder (.distrinet) in your home directory.

-If you are not the root user, add the permission to access this folder. in my case:
+If you are not the root user, add the permission to access this folder, e.g.:
 ```
 ubuntu@client: sudo chmod -R 777 ~/.distrinet
 ```

-Check that the folder exist:
+Check that the folder exists:
 ```
 cd ~/.distrinet/
 ls -al